rbhughes/pg_ppdm/readme.md

 #####This is a work in progress!
 Just started testing again on 9.5.1.

+TODO: gotta set the schema! don't do that stuff below just yet.

 #### Quick Start:

 1. Ensure that postgresql\bin stuff is in the PATH: `C:\dev\PostgreSQL\9.5\bin`